ordercloud-api/ordercloud-javascript-sdk/docs/Payments.md

 <a name="DeleteTransaction"></a>
 # **DeleteTransaction**
-> DeleteTransaction(buyerID, orderID, paymentID, transactionID)
+> DeleteTransaction(direction, orderID, paymentID, transactionID)